How to Say You’re Not Feeling Well Professionally

 When it comes to the USA, there is a requirement for unpaid sick leave for the private sector at the federal level.
 However, the following states have mandatory paid sick leave:

-In other words, these states allow private sector employees to take paid time off for medical care for themselves or their family members, while in other states paid leave is a voluntary benefit provided by employers.
-However, many companies provide paid sick leave for their employees.
+The above states allow private sector employees to take paid time off for medical care for themselves or their family members.
+In other states, paid leave is a voluntary benefit provided by employers.

-Therefore, it’s very important to consider your company’s sick leave policies and check whether the paid sick leave plans are available and how many days of paid sick leave your company provides.
+With all this in mind, simply sending an “I am sick” message isn’t enough.
+It’s important to consider your company’s sick leave policies and check whether paid sick leave plans are available and how many days of paid sick leave your company provides.

 Factor #2: Illness symptoms

-According to a Keck Medicine’s article, the most common signs you should call in sick are the following:
+Some of the most common signs you should call in sick are:

-However, always attempt to listen to your inner voice and be completely honest with yourself.
+Always listen to your inner voice and be honest with yourself.
+Using your sick days is better than overexerting yourself due to illness.

-Even though most people may think that taking time off from work would negatively impact job performance, going to the office while getting sick would prolong the recovery period and decrease the quality of work.
+Even though some people may think that taking time off negatively impacts job performance, returning to work too soon can prolong recovery and decrease productivity.

 💡 Pumble Pro Tip